Quick Start

 | Pattern | Matches | Example Use |

-* | All versions | Default config |
+* | All versions | Default payload for this key |

 2.* | Any 2.x.x | Major version override |